Sindhiya08/Twitter_Scrap-Project-1-/README.md

 In this, we are going to see how to scrap tweets from Twitter using python and its packages.

-We are going to import a libray snscrape, if not installed, install the required libraries using --> pip install <library_name>
+Before proceeding, we have to install the required packages.
+If not installed, install the required packages using --> ***pip install <package_name>***

+Packages/libraries used -  * Snscrape, Pandas, Streamlit, PyMongo, Pillow *

 To extract the tweets by searching the Hashtag/keyword and count of tweet required from particular date range using modules.twitter in snscrape